Cognigy/Documentation/docs/en/docs/ai/endpoints/webchat/deploy-webchat-endpoint.md

 To use custom plugins in your production environment or modify existing ones, you need to install them manually as follows:

 1. Open the [Coginigy GitHub](https://github.com/Cognigy/WebchatPlugins/tree/master) repository.
-2. Clone the preferred plugin source code.
+2. Clone the source code.
 3. Modify plugin code as needed.
-4. Build your plugin by running the `npm run & npm ci` command.
+4. Build your plugin by running the `npm ci && npm run build` command.
 5. Upload your plugin to cloud storage, for example, to Amazon S3.
 6. In the Webchat Endpoint, navigate to the **Webchat Layout** section and paste the URL into the **Webchat Plugin URL** field.

 !!! warning "Possible Plugin URL errors"
-    - When you add a Plugin URL that loads an incorrect or corrupted Plugin file, the Webchat may not start up correctly.
-    - The uploaded plugin should be publicly available.
+    The uploaded plugin should be available to the target audience.
 Check the availability settings on your cloud storage side.

 ### Webchat Behavior